MSCV1-2017/3D-ScannerProject/README.md

 # 3D-ScannerProject
 Software Engineering Project (C++)

+## Overview
+This is a repository for our software engineering project.

 ## Obejectives
 To replace the skanect software by our own, home-made acquisition and processing software so that we no longer